 State

 A state represents a condition the module is currently in.
-It is the smallest behavioral unit in a WORDS specification — the point at which the system has settled, is waiting, and is ready to produce an output that drives the next transition.
+It is the smallest behavioral unit in a WORDS specification: the point at which the system has settled, is waiting for something to happen, and can return a context that drives the next transition.
 Every state declares what it expects on entry, what it can return, and what it uses while resident.

 Purpose